 I have been having a wonderful time using the materials from Risas y Sonrisas with my students.
-Risas y Sonrisas is an award-winning K-5 Spanish curriculum for students in a classroom or homeschool setting.
-It is also excellent for after-school programs and private classes.
+Risas y Sonrisas is an award-winning K-5 Spanish curriculum classroom or homeschool.

 You can find detailed descriptions of the components of Risas y Sonrisas on their website.
 There are also testimonials from instructors in different teaching situations.
-I would like to highlight a few of the features that have impressed me most.
+I’ll highlight a few of the features that impressed me most.

 The activities are varied, entertaining and create a dynamic class.
-There are games, card activities, skits, music and more.
+There are games, card activities, skits and music.
 The dozens of interactive, picture-based games encourage children to use Spanish and provide enough structure to keep them from becoming frustrated.
-I so appreciate that the games take almost no teacher preparation time!
-Risas and Sonrisas has everything you need.
+I appreciate that the games take almost no teacher preparation time!

 All of the activities keep kids actively engaged with Spanish.
 Children learn vocabulary with actions, use sentence-building cards to create complete and correct sentences, sing and act out simple scenes.
 The quick pace is designed to keep kids laughing and learning.